redroostertech/NDAvatar.iOS/NDAvatarApp Project/Docs/README.md

 ## Usage

+THIS IS NOT UP TO DATE FROM HERE OUT

 To set up `AvatarImageView`, a `dataSource` that conforms to `AvatarImageViewDataSource` needs to be set.
 Optionally a `configuration` that conforms to `AvatarImageViewConfiguration` can also be set.
 The default configuration will show a square picture; and if no profile picture is supplied, it will draw the initials with the system font on a random background color.

 The `AvatarImageViewDataSource` contains the following members.
 All have default implementations and are hence optional.